KarinaKKarinaK/algorithms-basics/README.md

-# This project is a compiltion of algorthms and data stcrutures in Python (and C++ later on)
+# This project is a compilation of algorthms and data stcrutures in Python (and C++ later on)

 ## Implemented ALgorithms:
 - Sorting: insertion sort, merge sort, quicksort (Lomuto partition)